BSidesSF/bsidessf.github.io/_pages/ctf.md

 title: "Capture The Flag (CTF)"
 ---

-# CTF is coming back to BSidesSF 2021!
+# CTF is coming back to BSidesSF 2022!

-## Special thanks to Google for sponsoring this year's CTF.

-Please see [https://ctf.bsidessf.net](https://ctf.bsidessf.net/) for scoreboard, challenges, and details.
+More details coming soon.

 ### E-mail ctf@bsidessf.org for questions.